git4dcc/RTB_C02/README.md

 | **version** | Release version (**####**) |

 # Terminal screens
-Below some example screens for the different functional section,
+Below some example screens of the different functional sections.
+The screens (called aspects) can be switched by pressing F1-F7.
+All screens are updated in real-time speed, ensuring always up-to-date information shown.

 | Aspect | Example |
 | --- | --- |